bretth/django-pq/README.rst

     from pq import SerialQueue

-    sq = SerialQueue('serial')
+    sq = SerialQueue()

+A default serial queue is created called 'serial'.
 Serial queues are not in RQ.

 Scheduling
 -----------